alexkross/AIR/README.md

 Output (egress) knowledge stream is as compact as thoroughly processed according to the platform capabilities (RAM size, processing power, etc).
 In other words, you can see this as a lossy data compression black-box allowing interactive pattern composition or customization.
 Tasks for data (input and/or output) storage, aggregation, grouping, etc are beyond the scope of this project.

+## Application
+Anywhere.
+Currently my focus is on a Cisco ACI environment.

 ## Current status
 Under development.
 Commits are not guaranteed to be frequent.